Christian Joseph Jagemann

-Christian Joseph Jagemann (1735, Dingelstädt – 5 February 1804, Weimar) was a German scholar, court-advisor and librarian.
+Christian Joseph Jagemann (1735 in Dingelstädt – 5 February 1804 in Weimar) was a German scholar, court-advisor and librarian.

 Life

 Against his parents' wishes Christian became a monk, entering the Augustinian monastery at Erfurt in 1752.
 However, he soon fled to Denmark, where he became a private tutor.
 He reconciled with his parents and returned home, but then had to go to Rome and Florence as a Catholic priest.
-After his homecoming he joined the court of the prince of Mainz in 1774 as director of a church gymnasium in Erfurt, but lost this position the following year on the prince's death.
-Converting to Protestantism, in 1775 he became advisor and librarian to duchess Anna Amelia in Weimar.
+After his homecoming he joined the court of the prince of Mainz in 1774 as director of a church gymnasium in Erfurt, but lost this position the following year on the prince's death in 1775.
+Converting to Protestantism, in 1775 he became advisor and librarian to duchess Anna Amalia in Weimar.
 By his written works he promoted knowledge of the Italian old masters to Germany.
-His successor as librarian was Carl Ludwig Fernow.
+His successor as a librarian was Carl Ludwig Fernow.